 In June 2020, the Arms Act was significantly amended.
-Some of the changes to the Arms Act will come into effect immediately.
-Others will come into force in six months - December 2020, some in 12 months (June 2021), some in two years (June 2022) and the final provisions – the registry – in three years.
+Some of the changes to the Arms Act came into effect immediately.
+Others came into force in December 2020, and in June 2021.
+Others will come into force in June 2022 and the final provisions – those relating to the establishment of a firearms registry – will come into force in June 2023.

 The later changes can be found on the other changes pages.
 As time progresses, the information on those pages will be updated to include more detail.